virtualritz/rust-diffusion-limited-aggregation/README.md

 ## Config File

-The app looks for config file named `rdla.toml` in the current directory.
+The app looks for a config file named `rdla.toml` in the current directory.

 This can be overridden with the `--config` flag.